pgaxatte/ansible_rocket_server/README.md

 # Rocket.Chat server -- Ubuntu 18.04 ansible role

+> This module is intended for educational purposes, do not use in production

 This ansible role is directly based on the official (non-working) [RocketChat ansible role](https://github.com/RocketChat/Rocket.Chat.Ansible).